Fish and Aquatic Life

 From: Piening, Ronald and Threinen, C.W., 1968.
 Lake and Stream Classification Project.
 Surface Water Resources of Iowa County, Wisconsin Department of Natural Resources, Madison, WI.

 Author Surface Water Inventory Of Wisconsin

-Rock Branch (miles 0-2.96) was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Rock Branch (miles 0-2.96) was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.

 Author Ashley Beranek